Wolfy18/bakbridge/README.md

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>

-- What are the dependencies to run the app?
+What are the dependencies to run the app?
+- [Register](https://bakrypt.io/account/login/) to obtain your account token.

 - The App requires a `Bearer Access Token` to communicate with Bakrypt's API.
 Follow the documentation to learn more about our authentication schema.

 [Authorization and Access Tokens](https://bakrypt.readme.io/reference/authorization-and-access-tokens)